-Juuse Saros makes 28 saves, Predators beat Jets 1-0
+Devils fire GM, end Lightning’s 10-game winning streak

 ST. PAUL, Minn.
 (AP) — Elias Pettersson scored his 21st goal and fellow All-Star Jacob Markstom stopped 23 shots in Vancouver’s victory over Minnesota.

-Bo Horvat added two goals — the second into an empty net with 5.7 seconds left — and Troy Stecher also scored the Canucks.
+Bo Horvat added two goals — the second into an empty net with 5.7 seconds left — and Troy Stecher also scored for the Canucks.
 They’ve won nine of 11 and picked up their second win in two days.

 Devan Dubnyk made 26 saves, and Marcus Foligno scored for Minnesota.